Atlas LV-3B: Quality assurance

 Aside from the modifications described below, Convair set aside a separate assembly line dedicated to Mercury-Atlas vehicles which was staffed by personnel who received special orientation and training on the importance of the crewed space program and the need for as high a degree of top-quality workmanship as possible.
-Components used in the Mercury-Atlas vehicles were given thorough testing to ensure proper manufacturing quality and operating condition, in addition components and subsystems with excessive operating hours, out-of-specification performance, and questionable inspection records would be rejected.
-All components approved for the Mercury program were earmarked and stored separately from hardware intended for other Atlas programs and special handling procedures were done to protect them from damage.
+Components used in the Mercury-Atlas vehicles were given thorough testing to ensure proper manufacturing quality and operating condition.
+In addition, components and subsystems with excessive operating hours, out-of-specification performance, and questionable inspection records would be rejected.
+All components approved for the Mercury program were earmarked and stored separately from hardware intended for other Atlas programs and special handling procedures were taken to protect them from damage.
 The factory inspection of Mercury vehicles was performed by Convair personnel specially chosen for their experience, familiarity with the Atlas hardware, and who had demonstrated a favorable disposition and work ethic.

 Propulsion systems used for the Mercury vehicles would be limited to standard D-series Atlas models of the Rocketdyne MA-2 engines which had been tested and found to have performance parameters closely matching NASA's specifications.
 NASA decided that the best choice of engines would be units with roughly medium-tier performance.
-Engines with higher than average performance were not considered acceptable because nobody could determine exactly why a given set of engines performed the way it did, and so it was considered safest to use medium-performance ones.
+Engines with higher than average performance were not considered acceptable because it could not be determined exactly why a given set of engines performed the way it did, and so it was considered safest to use medium-performance ones.